 Access Military Records

-Looking up free military records is another way to indirectly find out information about an ancestor's birth.
+Looking up free military records is another, albeit indirect, way to find out information about an ancestor's birth.
 If your family member served in the military, his service record should include a birth date.

 Add a Generation to Your Tree